ErikBjare/gptme/README.md

-gptme 'write an impressive and colorful particle effect using three.js to particles.html' gptme 'render mandelbrot set to mandelbrot.png' gptme 'suggest improvements to my vimrc' make test | gptme 'fix the failing tests' gptme 'convert video.mp4 to h265 and adjust the volume'
+gptme 'write an impressive and colorful particle effect using three.js to particles.html' gptme 'render mandelbrot set to mandelbrot.png' gptme 'suggest improvements to my vimrc' gptme 'convert to h265 and adjust the volume' video.mp4 git diff | gptme 'complete the TODOs in this diff' make test | gptme 'fix the failing tests'
 ```

 For more, see the [Getting Started][docs-getting-started] guide and the [Examples][docs-examples] in the [documentation][docs].